MatisOne/SRM7500-kodi/README.md

 I make some changes to buttons, because I don't use a teletext, and I make other functions here.
 If you want to look at my changes go [there](https://github.com/Matis253/SRM7500-kodi/blob/master/keymap.xml) Tutorial is [here](#)

+##Working and not working

+WORKING:
+  - pairing
+  - reception of all keypresses

+NOT WORKING: (and never will work)
+  - RF settings in setup menu - signal strength monitoring  http://imgur.com/UKGmtYB
+  - MUSIC button - displaying infos on the remote's display http://imgur.com/ZMiOtPO

+  - longpress (this can work, but for now not, more in [Issues](https://github.com/Matis253/SRM7500-kodi/issues/1) tab)